★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Games Workshop is a vertically integrated owner of the Warhammer miniature-wargaming IP.
-It reports two segments: Core (design, manufacture and sale of miniatures and related products, including Warhammer+) and Licensing (royalties from external partners).
-The core moat is built on proprietary IP and brand-driven fandom reinforced by a global retail onboarding network, owned community/content channels, and end-to-end control of manufacturing and distribution.
-Licensing monetizes the same IP with high margins, but is structurally volatile and dependent on partner execution.
+In H1 FY2026, Core was about 95% of revenue and 90% of segment operating profit, while Licensing was smaller after a tough comparison but remains high-margin.
+The core moat is built on proprietary IP and brand-driven fandom, reinforced by a global retail onboarding network, owned community/content channels, and end-to-end control of manufacturing and distribution.
+Licensing monetizes the same IP through games and media partners, including Amazon MGM development, but is structurally volatile and dependent on partner execution.

 Primary segment